Tobacco and Marijuana

 There are many studies that report on the harmful health effects of smoking tobacco, such as cancer, respiratory disease (bronchitis, emphysema and asthma) and heart disease.
 While there have been few studies conducted on the effects of marijuana smoke, there is growing evidence that there are similar major health concerns for those who smoke marijuana.

 Tobacco and marijuana smoke both contain harmful chemicals which are absorbed when inhaled.
 This exposes the smoker’s lungs to greater risks of developing major respiratory diseases and/ or cancer.
+The cannabis plant does not contain nicotine, however if cigarettes are combined with marijuana ("mulling') then nicotine will be absorbed along with the marijuana smoke.(1)

 What are the links between smoking tobacco and marijuana?